 Ovarian cancer is the most fatal gynecological cancer.
 Taking aspirin daily may reduce the long-term effects of chronic inflammation influential in ovarian carcinogenesis.
 However, effects of long-term analgesic use on ovarian carcinogenesis are still unknown.
 Additionally, the U.S. Preventive Services Task Force does not recommend frequent aspirin use in women aged 70 or older because of increased risks for adverse events in this population.
 In all cases, women should consult their health care providers before beginning new medication in order to balance most appropriately any potential risks with the potential benefits.

-Reference: Trabert B, Ness RB, Lo-Ciganic WH, et al. Aspirin, nonaspirin nonsteroidal anti-inflammatory drug, and acetaminophen use and risk of invasive epithelial ovarian cancer: A pooled analysis in the Ovarian Cancer Association Consortium.
-J Natl Cancer Inst 2014;106:djt431
+Reference: Trabert B, et al. Analgesic use and ovarian cancer risk: An analysis in the Ovarian Cancer Cohort Consortium.
+J Natl Cancer Inst 2018 May 31.
+DOI: 10.1093/jnci/djy100.
+[Epub ahead of print]